 - Improve our productivity and the timeliness and quality of our intelligence product, including through technology and access to extrinsic data sources.

-- Ensure our intelligence product is of value and relevance to our partner agencies and aligned with whole-of-government strategies such as the National Security agenda, the Organised Crime Strategic Framework and the Border Management Plan.
+- Ensure our intelligence product is of value and relevance to our partner agencies and aligned with whole-of-government strategies.

 - Make the best use of our knowledge of emerging money laundering and terrorism financing methods and vulnerabilities, and assist our partners to do the same.

 - Build the capacity of other financial intelligence units in order to improve the exchange of financial information.